flxai/pyceau/README.md

 ## Rules
 The program allows to use Conway's original rules and others.
-They can be given via the `--rules` argument using [S/B notation](https://www.conwaylife.com/wiki/Rulestring).
+They can be given via the `-r` or `--rules` argument using [S/B notation](https://www.conwaylife.com/wiki/Rulestring).
-Random rules are allowed using the format `--rules lL+rR`.
+Random rules are allowed using the format `-r lL+rR`.
 `l` is the minimum, `L` number of elements for the left rule set.
 `r` and `R` work analogously.
-To allow maximum freedom on randomness of the rule sets, use `--rules 18+18`.
+To allow maximum freedom on randomness of the rule sets, use `-r 18+18`.

 ### Classical
 Rule name | S/B notation